-Without getting too existential, I am a lot of things, but at the heart of it, it’s more about what I do than who I am: I create.
+I am a lot of things, but at the heart of it, it’s more about what I do than who I am: I create.
 I photograph, sometimes dis- and re-assembling the photos.
 I sew, often recycling old things to make new ones.
-I write, pulling words from the air to shape them to tell stories or to instruct.
+I write, shaping words to tell stories or inform.
 (Sometimes when I’m feeling especially inspired, I combine all three of those at once.)
 Honestly, I can’t not create; it’s genuinely painful to stay away from working with my hands on something for too long, like an itch in my brain I can’t reach.

 Art is what you make it.
 You can go out and spend fabulous amounts of money on materials for whatever you’re making – for some things (like, say, a wedding gown), that may be your only option.
 OR, you can salvage something and remake it.

-Nearly everyone has heard the phrase One man’s trash is another man’s treasure, and I can tell you that it’s true.
+Nearly everyone has heard the phrase One person’s trash is another’s treasure, and I can tell you that it’s true.
 I have repurposed plenty of things and made them new, found ways to rethink what I had on hand to make do for whatever thing I was working on at the moment, and found ways to take a photo that was otherwise unremarkable and make it something special.

 This is an example of trash-to-treasure.
 The bar-shaped object in the wall-hanging is a rusted piece of what was probably a mower blade that I found in the Middle Fork Vermilion River.
 I’d had it for years, not knowing what I was going to do with it when I had this inspiration.
 There is also a Sandhill Crane feather (center), a Red-tailed Hawk feather (right, found on the Drake campus when I was in college), pieces of paperbark birch bark that blew into the yard after a storm (top), and the stick is a weathered branch from our hedge.
 There’s also assorted natural seed beads and sea urchin spine beads, making this a very elemental piece, even if it looks like autumn.

-I’m also a parent, caring for a disabled child.
-My time is not always my own.
+I’m also a parent, and my time is not always my own.
 The time I devote to creative pursuits is a needed outlet, and I’m not always able to take commissions when I’d like because of other demands.
 Just remember, if you don’t ask, the answer is always no.